Bradpaiva/Bambu-StreamDeck-Plugin/README.md

 ### Can I do any more?

 Of course!
-First, congratulations on getting your first action for your Stream Deck plugin working!
-To allow your plugin to do more, you will need to create (and implement) a new Action definition.
+First, To allow the plugin to do more, you will need to create (and implement) a new Action definition.
 Here is how you do this:

 1. Create a new class (in a new file or an existing one), and make sure it inherits from the `BaseStreamDeckAction` class e.g.: `internal class MyNextPluginAction : BaseStreamDeckAction`